davidalejoagudelo/Potato-model/README.md

-# Data_science - Solanum tuberosum
+# PLant response to different fertilization - Solanum tuberosum

 See .md document.